-More and more American homeowners are noticing that their neighbors not only seem to have a lot of guests going in and out, but are actually renting the place out to vacationers, perhaps on a site such as Airbnb.
-That can mean regularly having new temporary neighbors, who might stay up late enjoying the hot tub and drinking or playing loud music.
+More and more U.S. homeowners are noticing that their neighbors not only seem to have a lot of guests going in and out, but are actually renting the place out to vacationers, perhaps on a site such as Airbnb.
+That can mean regularly having new temporary neighbors, who might stay up late enjoying the hot tub, drinking, playing loud music, and more.

 Is there a way to get your neighbors to stop using their house as a short-term rental altogether so you can sleep again?